Running a successful business requires both dedication and hard work.

 1. Failing to recognize and comprehend recovery dependencies

 According to Kaseya, many disaster recovery plans fail because they do not properly identify and understand recovery dependencies.
 When backup and data retention strategies are not aligned with specific restore expectations, organizations can face disastrous results.

 Just restoring server functions is insufficient, especially when business activities rely on multi-tier or N-tier applications.

 In these cases, processing, data management, and presentation functions must all be communicated accurately across the entire system in order for disaster recovery to be successful.

 2.LACK OF “TESTING”

 According to Sungardas, a lack of testing is one of the primary reasons why disaster recovery plans fail.
 Testing, validating, and exercising of all plans, and services are essential in order to ensure that the plan will work when needed.

-Unfortunately, there are many organizations that fail to do these tests for various reasons like time constraints, costs involved, or simply undervaluing the impact of not properly testing.
+Sadly, many firms fail to do these tests for a variety of reasons, including time constraints, expenses involved, or just underestimating the consequences of not properly testing.